rogerwelin/cfnctl/README.md

 Cfnctl is under development and is missing several features such as:

-* user cancellation does not clean up stacks
+* user cancellation does not clean up stacks,  [Issue](https://github.com/rogerwelin/cfnctl/issues/1)
-* does not support uploading large templates to S3 yet
+* does not support uploading large templates to S3 yet, [Issue](https://github.com/rogerwelin/cfnctl/issues/2)

 Feature request and pull requests are welcome.
 Please see the [Contributing doc](https://github.com/rogerwelin/cfnctl/blob/master/CONTRIBUTING.md)